evilchili/telisar-website/content/posts/kings_of_uman.md

 ## Basic Rules

 A City consists of 7 Games, each played in initiative order.
-Players begin on the 4th Tier and move up one tier for each game they win (called a RISE) and down a tier for each game they lose (called a DROP).
+Players begin on the 4th Tier and move up one Tier for each game they win (called a RISE) and down a Tier for each game they lose (called a DROP).
 If a player DROPS out of the 7th Tier, they are OUT, eliminated from the City.
-The player who survives the entire City and RISES highest is declared the King of Uman.
+Players who survive the entire City and RISES highest are declared the Kings of Uman.

 ### Requirements